 Luke summed up Bark Social’s purpose,

-“We’re excited to open, give back to the local economy, create jobs, create a really cool, safe experience during COVID…and really just do the right thing and give a darn about what we’re doing and do it in a moral, ethical, and most importantly, in a mission-driven way.”
+“We’re excited to open, create jobs, create a really cool, safe experience during COVID… Really, just give a darn about what we’re doing and do it in a moral, ethical, and mission-driven way.”

 Learn more about Bark Social!